 I hope you enjoy this Creamy Shrimp Linguine!

 If you make it, don’t forget to rate the recipe and let me know what you think in the comments below!
-Take pictures, tag #goodfoodbaddie, and share it with me on Instagram!
+Take pictures, tag #goodfoodbaddie, and share them with me on Instagram!
 I love hearing from you!

 One-Pot Creamy Shrimp Linguine (Gluten-Free, Dairy-Free)